sceckert/lab-notes/week3-lab.md

 - Many web intefaces will accept Markdown
 - Pick your renderer depending on what you're writing for.
 	- There is a tool for doing this: Pandoc!

+### Bibliography
-- Bibliography: You can connect Markdown to the .bib format
+- You can connect Markdown to the .bib format
 	- Eg: [@hugo_works_1907, p.
 230]
 	- See Dennis' [tutorial on the Programming Historian](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown)